denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Our work presents \denoiSplit, the first method that takes on the challenge of joint semantic image splitting and unsupervised denoising.
-This advancement is crucial, considering the limitations microscopists face in acquiring high-SNR images, often due to practical constraints such as sample sensitivity and limitations in imaging technology.
-Unlike in a sequential approach of image denoising followed by training and applying \muSplit on denoised data, \denoiSplit streamlines the process into a single end-to-end model, which is on one hand reducing the complexity and computational resources required for training and inference, on the other hand leads to better results.
+We present \denoiSplit, the first method that takes on the challenge of joint semantic image splitting and unsupervised denoising.
+This advancement in handling noise is crucial, considering the limitations microscopists face in acquiring high-SNR images, often due to practical constraints such as sample sensitivity and limitations in imaging technology.
+Unlike in a sequential approach of image denoising followed by training and applying \muSplit on denoised data, \denoiSplit streamlines the process into a single end-to-end model, which on the one hand reduces the complexity and computational resources required for training and inference, and on the other hand leads to better results.

-Supporting this conclusion, we presented qualitative and quantitative results, showing that \denoiSplit outperforms \muSplit, the current SOTA for semantic image splitting, when the available training data is subject to pixel-noises.
-Since pixel-noises are ubiquitous in biomedical light microscopy, our method addresses an important shortcoming, enabling many potential microscopy users to benefit from the method we devised.
-Additionally, we have shown that \denoiSplit better preserves high-frequency structures of biological samples than the above mentioned sequential pipeline (\ie SOTA denoising followed by \muSplit).
-This is much desired for the downstream analysis of cellular and tissue features in biomedical applications.

-Additionally, by leveraging the possibility of performing variational sampling, \denoiSplit offers microscopists the opportunity to explore the learned posterior of possible solutions to the joint task at hand.
-We also present a way to use this sampling capability of \denoiSplit to predict the expected error \denoiSplit makes on a given input.
-To this end, we have shown how to calibrate the diversity of samples to best align with the empirically measured error, an approach that can be applied whenever some amount of relatively noise-free calibration data is available.
-We believe that this is a key contribution of this work, because it enables automated assessment of the data uncertainty in processed images, allowing biologist users without a deep appreciation of the technical details of \denoiSplit to remove images from their dataset that should likely not be trusted and therefore not be used for downstream analysis in the context of biomedical investigations.
+One of our methodological contributions is integrating noise models, originally developed for unsupervised denoising task, into the image-splitting setup.
+Given the fact that different microscope configurations produce images with different noise levels and Noise models can be made specific to each microscope configuration, the integration of noise models in our setup can go a long way in allowing a microscope-specific \denoiSplit setup thereby producing high-quality denoised and split predictions.
+Our work has additional interesting features, which we believe will improve its adoption among microscopists, \ie, it supports variational sampling and calibration, allowing microscopists to observe multiple solutions for a given input and also to have an estimate of error for every predicted pixel.